 Datacenter load is expected to grow seven percent a year up as far as 2020, in line with the steady global increase in demand for renewable energy and the gradual shift to a digital-first mindset.
 Workflow automation software heavily utilizes digital document storage, replacing all those dusty shelves and heavy paper binders.

-When working in any sector of the energy industry, the risk of injury is high.
+When working in any sector of the energy, the risk of injury is high.
 Potential hazards for Solar energy field teams include arc flashes, electric shocks, falls, and thermal burns.
 Field teams especially need to be alerted to any previously encountered hazards, and kept up-to-date on any sudden weather or job task changes that could impact health and safety.

 After a full health and safety checklist has been completed – based on a thorough inspection of your Solar farm — the information can be used to inform field teams of potential hazards, and any necessary precautions can then be taken to ensure their safety.
 Workflow automation ensures the fastest turnaround time for documenting, submitting and managing checklists and incident reports.

-Preparation is key when getting everything in-order for audit time, but audit prep shouldn’t mean having to spend late nights trawling through paperwork.
+Preparation is key when getting everything in-order for audit time, but audit prep shouldn’t mean having to spend late nights trawling through the paperwork.

 Compliance is a topic that always sparks conversation, and for good reason — non-compliance penalties are creeping up in severity.
 For example, new regulations governing the commercial installation of solar panels on all solar farms in Queensland, Australia recently came into force.
 The regulation also applies to projects that are currently underway, bringing lots of extra, unexpected paperwork come audit time.